24001618/Fatma-Mohammad-24001618/README.md

 `pip install -r requirements.txt`

 ## Data
-We provide both the raw data and the augmened data we used in our paper in `data/raw.csv` and `data/augmented.csv`.
+They provided both the raw data and the augmented data we used in our paper in `data/raw.csv` and `data/augmented.csv`.
 This data file is processed using the code from [EDA](https://github.com/jasonwei20/eda_nlp/).
-We preprocess `data/raw.csv` using synoynm replacement with a ratio of 0.5.
+Then they preprocess `data/raw.csv` using synonym replacement with a ratio of 0.5.

 ## Training